bigfont/2013-128CG-Vendord/README.md

 ## Uninstall Vendord.Desktop.App

+### Uninstall Vendord

+		- Open Add/Remove Programs (appwiz.cpl)
-- Use AppWiz.cpl to uninstall Vendord
+		- Uninstall Vendord

-- Uninstall dependencies
+### Uninstall dependencies

-	- Use Microsoft Fixit etc to uninstall Windows Mobile Device Center
+	- Use Microsoft Fixit etc to uninstall Windows Mobile Device Center.
-	- Warning - can be very hard - only do this if necessary
+	- Warning - can be very hard - only do this if necessary.
 	- Then use AppWiz.cpl to uninstall the following:

 		1. MS SQL Server Compact 3.5 SP2 x64 (not always present)